 The simplest fruit machine slots may have a single payline running across the middle of the reels.
-So, on a three-reel slot on which each reel displays three symbols, the payline will be a straight line from left to right; if you hit a three of a kind on the middle of the reels, you’ll win.
+So, on a three-reel slot on which each reel displays three symbols, the payline will be a straight line from left to right.
+If you hit a three of a kind on the middle of the reels, you win.

-In online slots, you’ll find that the majority of games have at least 20 paylines and often many more.
+In online slots, you’ll find the majority of games have at least 20 paylines and often many more.
 This is because the paylines in online slots do not necessarily run straight across from left to right.
-In many games, paylines will still run from left to right but via all sorts of paths; a winning payline might zig-zag over the reels or form a V shape.
+In many games, paylines will still run from left to right but via all sorts of paths.
+A winning payline might zig-zag over the reels or form a V shape.
 Some games pay in any direction and have over 1,000 ways to win!

-You will be able to find out the number and shape of the paylines on any online slot by accessing the paytable menu during gameplay.
-Many games have fixed paylines, meaning you must bet on all of the paylines; some, however, allow you to bet on any number of paylines from one up to the maximum bet.
+You’ll be able to find out the number and shape of the paylines by accessing the paytable menu.
+Many games have fixed paylines.
+This means you must bet on all of the paylines.
+Some, however, allow you to bet on any number of paylines from one up to the maximum bet.

 Wild symbols and scatter symbols

-As well as the regular symbols you see in an online slot, there are also special symbols known as wild symbols and scatter symbols.
+As well as the regular symbols you see in an online slot, there are also special symbols.
+These are wild symbols and scatter symbols.

-Wild symbols act exactly like wild cards in certain poker games, in that they take the place of any other symbol.
+Wild symbols act exactly like wild cards in certain poker games.
+They take the place of any other symbol.
 This means that four consecutive symbols followed by a wild symbol counts as a five of a kind win rather than four of a kind.

 Feature rounds, or bonus rounds, are the best part of online slots gameplay in the eyes of most online casino players.